 With rare exception, entries are not to exceed 30 minutes in length.
-PSA's are to be 120 seconds or less.
 All High School submissions must be 15 min. or less.*

-The five categories for competition are: Drama, Animation, Documentary, Public Service Announcement (PSA) and High School.
+The FOUR categories for competition are: Drama, Animation, Documentary, and High School.

 Entries must be submitted through the online submission process, which is described below.

 Films must have been completed while filmmaker was a student at a recognized educational institution (or not more than 24 months old).
 No paid commercial, theatrical, or TV releases will be accepted.

 SONscreen requires that all "above-the-line" production roles be filled by students.
 The film director and producer must be currently enrolled students at the time of production.
 Other creative roles may be filled at the discretion of the filmmakers.
 We encourage as many of the other creative roles as reasonably possible be filled by students as well, and to only receive instructional help from professional.
 These distinctions are difficult to draw specific lines around, but SSFF reserves the right to disqualify a film if there is significant creative influence by teachers or other professionals.
 SSFF will make a decision attempting to be most fair to all films and filmmakers in competition.

 Each work goes through a selective screening process.
 Winners will be chosen by a jury of professionals.